 - Physician services

 - Diagnostic tests (like lab tests)

 - X-ray, radium, and isotope therapy including technician materials and services

+- Surgical dressings

+- Splints, casts and other devices used to reduce fractures and dislocations

 You may pay the applicable cost sharing for other services as though they were provided on an outpatient basis.
 Please refer to the applicable benefit in the section of this Evidence of Coverage.